 Sarah DeBoer, MAMFT, LPC

 I decided to return to and settle in “the valley” in 2007.
 The beauty of the mountains captured me while I was a JMU student and lingered in my heart while I was away.
 I was so excited not only to come back with my degree, but also with my husband, James!
-We’ve been married 11 years and are raising our twins, a boy and girl, Isaac and Harper.
+We’ve been married 12 years and are raising our boy/girl twins, Isaac and Harper.